 Information in this document is believed to be accurate and reliable.
-However, Dialog Semiconductor does not give any representations or warranties, expressed or implied, as to the accuracy or completeness of such information.
-Dialog Semiconductor furthermore takes no responsibility whatsoever for the content in this document if provided by any information source outside of Dialog.
+However, Dialog Semiconductor does not give any representations or warranties, express or implied, as to the accuracy or completeness of such information.
+Dialog Semiconductor furthermore takes no responsibility whatsoever for the content in this document if provided by any information source outside of Dialog Semiconductor.

-Dialog Semiconductor reserves the right to change without notice the information published in this document, including without limitation the specification and the design of the related semiconductor products, software and applications.
+Dialog Semiconductor reserves the right to change without notice the information published in this document, including, without limitation, the specification and the design of the related semiconductor products, software and applications.
+Notwithstanding the foregoing, for any automotive grade version of the device, Dialog Semiconductor reserves the right to change the information published in this document, including, without limitation, the specification and the design of the related semiconductor products, software and applications, in accordance with its standard automotive change notification process.

 Applications, software, and semiconductor products described in this document are for illustrative purposes only.
-Dialog makes no representation or warranty that such applications, software and semiconductor products will be suitable for the specified use without further testing or modification.
-Unless otherwise agreed in writing, such testing or modification is the sole responsibility of the customer and Dialog excludes all liability in this respect.
+Dialog Semiconductor makes no representation or warranty that such applications, software and semiconductor products will be suitable for the specified use without further testing or modification.
+Unless otherwise agreed in writing, such testing or modification is the sole responsibility of the customer and Dialog Semiconductor excludes all liability in this respect.

-Customer notes that nothing in this document may be construed as a license for customer to use the Dialog products, software and applications referred to in this document.
+Nothing in this document may be construed as a license for customer to use the Dialog Semiconductor products, software and applications referred to in this document.
 Such license must be separately sought by customer with Dialog Semiconductor.

-All use of Dialog Semiconductor products, software and applications referred to in this document are subject to Dialog Semiconductor's Standard Terms and Conditions of Sale, available on the company website (www.dialog-semiconductor.com) unless otherwise stated.
+All use of Dialog Semiconductor products, software and applications referred to in this document is subject to Dialog Semiconductor's Standard Terms and Conditions of Sale, available on the company website (www.dialog-semiconductor.com) unless otherwise stated.

-Dialog and the Dialog logo are trademarks of Dialog Semiconductor plc or its subsidiaries.
-All other product or service names are the property of their respective owners.
+Dialog, Dialog Semiconductor and the Dialog logo are trademarks of Dialog Semiconductor Plc or its subsidiaries.
+All other product or service names and marks are the property of their respective owners.

-© Copyright 2016 Dialog Semiconductor.
+© 2020 Dialog Semiconductor.
 All rights reserved.